Chuniophoenix hainanensis

 Soil and Nutrition

-None of them is too fussy about soil conditions but do best in a good loamy humus and well-drained mix.
-The species requires:
+The species is not too fussy about soil conditions but thrives in a good loamy humus and well-drained mix.
+Key requirements:

 • Rich organic matter content